Actinium Pharmaceuticals, Inc. (NYSEAMERICAN:ATNM) Short Interest Update

-Actinium Pharmaceuticals, Inc. (NYSEAMERICAN:ATNM – Get Free Report) was the recipient of a significant drop in short interest in the month of May.
+Actinium Pharmaceuticals, Inc. (NYSEAMERICAN:ATNM – Get Free Report) was the target of a large drop in short interest in May.
 As of May 31st, there was short interest totalling 1,810,000 shares, a drop of 13.4% from the May 15th total of 2,090,000 shares.
-Based on an average trading volume of 390,200 shares, the short-interest ratio is currently 4.6 days.
+Based on an average daily volume of 390,200 shares, the days-to-cover ratio is presently 4.6 days.

+A number of institutional investors and hedge funds have recently made changes to their positions in the business.
+Sanders Morris Harris LLC purchased a new position in Actinium Pharmaceuticals during the first quarter valued at approximately $78,000.
+Creative Financial Designs Inc. ADV lifted its holdings in Actinium Pharmaceuticals by 19.1% during the fourth quarter.
+Creative Financial Designs Inc. ADV now owns 19,800 shares of the biotechnology company’s stock valued at $101,000 after purchasing an additional 3,175 shares in the last quarter.
+Virtu Financial LLC lifted its holdings in Actinium Pharmaceuticals by 319.2% during the first quarter.
+Virtu Financial LLC now owns 82,029 shares of the biotechnology company’s stock valued at $642,000 after purchasing an additional 62,459 shares in the last quarter.
+Brandywine Global Investment Management LLC purchased a new position in Actinium Pharmaceuticals during the third quarter valued at approximately $1,033,000.
+Finally, Vanguard Group Inc. raised its position in shares of Actinium Pharmaceuticals by 6.0% during the first quarter.
+Vanguard Group Inc. now owns 1,446,326 shares of the biotechnology company’s stock valued at $11,325,000 after buying an additional 82,113 shares during the last quarter.
+Hedge funds and other institutional investors own 27.50% of the company’s stock.

 Analysts Set New Price Targets